BUMETCS673/BUMETCS673OLF21P1/team.md

 ## Aidan Duffy
 Hi all!
 My name is Aidan, and I am enrolled in the MSSD program.
 I work as a software engineer and security analyst for the US Deptartment of Defense near Washington, DC.
 I have worked there for 2 years and before that I got my undergraduate degree in electrical engineering & computer science from UC Berekeley.
 I love movies, cooking, and my new pup Penny.

+## Jean Shalenkova
+Hello everyone!
+My name is Jean (pronouns: they/them) and I am pursuing the MS in Software Development.
+I work as a high school computer science teacher in Newark, NJ.
+Previously, I received a BA in Photojournalism at Temple University in Philadelphia and worked as a freelance visual specialist.
+Programming has always been a hobby of mine, and being accepted into BU's MSSD program last year was very exciting.
+In my free time I play bass in a punk band, experiment in the kitchen, and knit and watch TV shows with my cat Cairo.